 Ask before you move in if you can take up residency.
 Most homeowners are not willing to do this for renters because they are not paying their taxes.
 Why wouldn’t that surprise us?
-If you are a not an Italian speaker and you are about to sign an Italian contract you must follow this piece of advice by Legal Assistance
+If you are a not an Italian speaker, read this blog rental contracts. about signing a contract and different options.

 Doorman?
 If you can find housing with a doorman that would be great.
 Not every building has one and definitely helps getting your packages and mail.
 Did you know some ebay and Amazon sellers refuse to ship to Italy?
 Why?
 Packages are always being lost or should we say STOLEN?